Prince Harry in Apple Plus show: I used drugs, alcohol to cope with Diana's death

-Prince Harry isn't done sharing his struggles.
-On Friday, his new docuseries series exploring mental health, The Me You Can't See, debuted on Apple TV Plus.
-In it, Harry tells series co-creator Oprah Winfrey how he fought to cope with mom Princess Diana's death in 1997.
+Prince Harry isn't done publicly sharing the struggles he's faced behind the curtain of royal life.
+On Friday, The Me You Can't See, his new docuseries series exploring mental health, debuted on Apple TV Plus.
+In it, Harry tells series co-creator Oprah Winfrey how he fought to cope with the death of his mother Princess Diana in 1997.

-"I was willing to drink, I was willing to take drugs, I was willing to try and do the things that made me feel less like I was feeling," Harry said.
+"I was willing to drink, I was willing to take drugs, I was willing to try and do the things that made me feel less like I was feeling," the Duke of Sussex said.

 He called the years between ages 23 and 32 "a nightmare time in my life," citing anxiety and panic attacks.
 He said he would drink to excess not because he liked to, but "because I was trying to mask something."